phage-nz/infosec-bazaar/honeypot/readme.md

 #### Dionaea ####
 Essential:

-- Create and apply security group with the following ports:
+- Create and apply a security group or firewall with the following ports opened:

 Management SSH (22/TCP) - restricted to your public IP.
 Only used if Cowrie is not installed.
 DionaeaFR HTTP (8000/TCP) - restricted to your public IP.